sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Platform_Services_How-tos/AMPLIFY_Crash_Analytics/_index.md

 ## Known issue

 Only the 'Last 60 Minutes' time period is real-time.
-Results for other time periods will be updated from one hour to twenty four hours after the events are sent.
+Results for other time periods will be updated from one hour to twenty-four hours after the events are sent.